Skip to main content

 Private Right of Action

-You need: minors protections "built in" (defaults + impact assessment), duty of care compliance avoiding emotional distress and compulsive use harms.
+Requires minors protections built in (defaults and impact assessment), duty of care compliance avoiding emotional distress and compulsive use harms.

 Cite This